Spending abroad is simple when you understand which currency to use and how to exchange your money. This guide gives you the basics to get started.

 It depends on which country you are visiting.
 Most have their own currency but some share with other nations.

-Some countries also use another currency on a more informal basis, like in Mexico where the U.S. dollar is accepted alongside the Mexican Peso.
+Some countries also use another currency on a more informal basis, like in Mexico where the US dollar is often accepted alongside the Mexican Peso.

 You can check which currencies to use for all the countries worldwide at fxtop.com.